top of page

 Absence in ITIL means absence in tools, further reducing fitness for purpose.

 • SLA Breach Prevention (available to basic AP).
-In standard practice Incident and Request Management, absence of a ticket management process through Activity Prioritisation means focus is not drawn to impending service level target breaches.
+In ITIL standard practice for Incident and Request Management, absence of a ticket management process through Activity Prioritisation means focus is not drawn to impending service level target breaches.

 • User Escalation (Chase) Management.